ardenjay/imx_i2c/README.md

 # imx_i2c

-A tiny program for demonstration access i2c from Android apk
+A tiny program for demonstrating i2c access from Android apk

 To grant the permission for /dev/i2c-0,